best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ## Saving and publishing spreadsheets
 Pointers for usability and accessibility:
-* Generally a spreadsheet will automatically open on the first worksheet, but to ensure this always happens make sure the cursor is in cell A1 of the first worksheet when you save.
+* Ensure the spreadsheet itself and all worksheets within it, open in a sensible place by placing the cursor in cell A1 on each of the worksheets before you hit save.
 * Zoom should be set to 100% when you save your spreadsheet to ensure no enlargement or reduction is active.
 * Avoid zip files as these can be blocked by organisational policies